-I also enjoy public speaking, and I have done so at events like the National Center for Women & IT Summit and the IINSPIRE (Iowa-Illinois-Nebraska STEM Partnership for Innovation in Research and Education) conference this past year.
+I also enjoy public speaking, and I have done so at events like the National Center for Women & IT Summit, the U.S. Department of Labor's Diversity in Tech event, and the IINSPIRE (Iowa-Illinois-Nebraska STEM Partnership for Innovation in Research and Education) conference, and even at the United Nations (see "Press" section) this past year.

 You can look at my works besides this website in the Projects section, where I have bigger projects from work, school, and for fun.
 The Experiments section consists of "mini projects" that you can play with right away.
 They're not always entirely useful, but hey, I made them for fun.
 But anyway, I am really pleased that you came to check out my site.
 If you have any questions at all please look in the Contact section below and I will be happy to answer them.

 It brings joy to my heart that you've read this far, so here is a joke for you: How do you organize a space party?
 You planet.

 ISU senior takes flight for social change in STEM fields